adzugaiev/Udacity-Hadoop-MapReduce/README.md

 > `hs map_forum_user_hour.py reduce_frequent.py _`

+- [x] We are interested to see if there is a correlation between the length of a post and the length of answers.
+Write a mapreduce program that would process the `forum_node` data and output the length of the post and the average answer (just answer, not comment) length for each post.

+> `hs map_forum_answer.py reduce_forum_answer.py _`

 ### Using Combiner

 Compare the counter statistics of the same MapReduce job running with and without combiner.
 Combiner is the same as the reducer.